talitz/example-project/README.md

 # An example Python projet

-An example project that is used as a practice project for [packaging][pcking].
+An example project that is used as a practice project for learning [packaging][pcking].

 This project does not aim to cover best practices for Python project development as a whole.
 For example, it does not provide guidance or tool